 Paul Chodas, NASA/JPL/CNEOS (remote)

-Chodas put forward Potential Close Approacher or PDA, using MOID <= 0.05 AU, which does not use inappropriate words.
+Chodas put forward Potential Close Approacher or PCA, using MOID <= 0.05 AU, which does not use inappropriate words.
 The threshold on the CNEOS close-approach table is 0.05 AU.
 Another name could be Potential Close Approach Object – PCO.
 Many liked that name, and asked about the historical origin of 0.05 AU as there is not clear justification in literature.
 Chodas noted that a MOID can change one Earth radius per year.
 A MOID of 0.05 is 1200 Earth radii and would cover objects that could cross Earth’s orbit in 1000 years.
 1950 DA, has a MOID of 0.04.
 A well-determined orbit can propagate into the future with confidence.
 Most did not want to change the definition of PHA.
 Shustov noted that when asking for funding, they say they will find potentially close approachers, a neutral term, since many small objects will be used.
 But for governments, all bodies that could bring danger are around a decameter size.
 A limit on size will keep the list small.
 Chodas noted that the number of objects that would qualify is half the catalog, so maybe a MOID of .05 AU is too inclusive, and consider lowering to 10 or 5 lunar distances.
-Valsecchi noted the interesting point, that everything in the catalog that is small automatically gets a bad name.
+Valsecchi noted the interesting point, that everything currently in this catalog that is small necessarily has a small moid because it is only currently possible to discover objects this small when very near the Earth.
 Also, it takes many apparitions to sort out the Yarkovsky, etc. If a 28th magnitude object is discovered, then it already has a low MOID, and future predictions can become shaky quickly.

 Johnson noted that only astronomers think in AU, and in millions of miles, public asks why they should care, and suggested lowering the threshold to talk in terms that the public might understand, which is lunar distances.
 Also, 0.05 AU is roughly 20 LD, so maybe lowered to something that is a close approach – 5 LD?
 4 LD is 1,000,000 miles, but not round in km.